sniclasj/milestone-one-2.0/README.md

 ![Pricing Intro](documentation/testing/sj-fitness-pricing-intro.jpg)

   - The pricing page is then split into three columns which represents the different membership tiers and their respecting monthly cost.
 The information on different tiers is concisely summarised via the use of bullet points so that the user is not overloaded with too much information regarding the membership types.
   - The membership tiers and bullet points are positioned in such a way that it is clear to see what is omitted as the pricing tier decreases which makes comparison of membership tiers easier for the user.
-This is also a strategy to increase the gym's revenue by convincing prospective clients to sign up for the top tier as they can see that the top ties does provide more for their money when comparing membership options.
+This is also a strategy to increase the gym's revenue by convincing prospective clients to sign up for the top tier as they can see that the top tier does provide more for their money when comparing membership options.

 ![Pricing Tiers](documentation/testing/sj-fitness-pricing-tiers.jpg)

 - __The Join Us Page__

-  - This page will allow the user to get join SJ Fitness.
+  - This page will allow the user to join SJ Fitness.
 The user will be able select their desired membership type whilst also being asked to provide their full name and email address.

 ![Join Us Form](documentation/testing/sj-fitness-join-us-form.jpg)